 ESL Multilevel Activity 5 – How it’s Made

-How It's Made simply requires directions on assembling something.
-It is always fun to do peanut butter sandwiches or some other simple food, and actually bring in the ingredients to practice with.
-Each student is given one step in the process, and they must discuss their step with the others and decide where they fit in.
-It can also be done with blocks or a simple puzzle or model Lego.
-Give the more advanced students more steps and/or more complex instructions.
+The activity How It’s Made requires directions on assembling something.
+Though this requires some preparation, it is fun to make peanut butter sandwiches or other simple food.
+Each student has one step in the process, and they must discuss their job with the others and decide where they fit in.
+Use this method with blocks, puzzles or Lego.
+Give the more advanced students more steps or more complex instructions.
 The beginners have something simple, like putting the wheels on the Lego car.
-You can actually photocopy the instructions that come with the model – making them a bit bigger, and cut them up, giving out a paragraph or two per student.
-It's best to have one model to every three or four students to allow for plenty of speaking practise.
+You can photocopy the instructions that come with the model – making them a bit bigger.
+Then, cut them up, and give a paragraph or two per student.
+It’s best to have one model for every three or four students to allow plenty of involvement and speaking practise.

-How It's Made Variant: Another way to play this if you have no instructions to hand is to simply have a rule where a student cannot move any piece without saying something.
-If a student wants to pick up a piece off the table and try it to see if it fits on the model or in the puzzle, or stick it with another piece, he or she MUST say something in English.
+Another way to play if you have no instructions to hand is to say that a student cannot move any piece without saying something.
+If a student wants to pick up a bit to see if it fits on the model, they MUST say something in English.

-For example, using a puzzle with a picture that includes some red flowers: advanced students give a running commentary of their actions, "I'm just going to see if this small red piece fits on here... it looks like it might be part of a flower.
-Oh no, it doesn't fit".
-Whereas a beginner might say, "I think this is a flower", or "it fits/it doesn't fit".
-Alternatively, you can have students practise and repeat any kind of sentence or grammar that you are learning, and it does not have to be related to the theme of the puzzle or model at all.
-So a beginner could say "I like pears" and this will give them the right to try a piece on the model or puzzle.
-If working with several groups they can race each other to see who finishes first.
+For example, using a puzzle with some red flowers: advanced students give a running commentary of their actions, “I’m just going to see if this small red piece fits on here… it looks like it might be part of a flower.
+Oh no, it doesn’t fit.”
+Whereas a beginner might say, ‘I think this is a flower,'” or ‘it fits/it doesn’t fit.’
+Alternatively, students can repeat any sentence, and it does not have to be related to the theme of the puzzle or model at all.
+So a beginner could say, ‘I like pears.’
+This contribution gives them the right to try a piece on the model or puzzle.
+If working with several groups, they can race each other to see who finishes first.

 ESL Multilevel Activity 6 – Using an Article

-Let's say you have a low intermediate group, an intermediate group and an advanced group working on reading non-fiction articles.
-Non-fiction often has fairly difficult academic vocabulary.
-For the whole group part of the lesson, you would read an example article to the class, demonstrating how to preview the article by looking at the title, sub-titles, and illustrations; asking for predictions about the content of the text; and going over key vocabulary.
+Suppose you have a low intermediate group, an intermediate, and an advanced group working on reading non-fiction articles.
+Non-fiction often has an academic vocabulary.
+For the whole group part of the lesson, read an example article and demonstrate how to preview it by looking at the title, sub-titles, and illustrations, asking for predictions about the text’s content going over crucial vocabulary.

-After the article has been read together as a class, you could break the students into their three leveled groups.
-Each group would get an activity to assess their understanding of the article and these activities would be level appropriate.
-The advanced group might be asked to write about their opinion of the content or debate elements of the article.
-The intermediate group might be asked to answer a multiple choice quiz or answer simple content-based questions, while the low intermediate group might be asked to do a fill in the blank exercise based on sentences from the article with vocabulary they've just learned.
-Each group works on their own level using the same article.
+After reading the article together, you could break the students into three leveled groups.
+Each group would get a different activity to assess their understanding of the article.
+For example, the advanced group could write up their opinion of the content or debate elements of the topic.
+The intermediate group might answer a multiple-choice quiz or simple content-based questions.
+In contrast, the lower group might fill in some blanks based on sentences from the text.
+Thus, each group works at their level using the same article.

-To reduce preparation for the teacher and increase the class involvement let the class do the prep work: First read the article together as described above.
-Next set homework for the most advanced students to prepare a multiple choice questionnaire about the article.
-Let the intermediates prepare a fill in the blanks.
-The beginners can have vocabulary to learn.
-Students hand in their work for marking, or do peer marking in class.
-Then in a future lesson, the multiple choice questions are given to the intermediates and the fill in the blanks are given to the beginners.
-The teacher only has to give one or two thought-provoking questions to the advanced students to discuss or write about.
+To reduce preparation for the teacher and increase the class involvement, let students do prep work: First, read the article together as described above.
+Next, set homework for the most advanced students to prepare a multiple-choice questionnaire.
+Next, let the intermediates prepare a fill-in-the-blanks.
+The beginners can learn vocabulary.
+Students hand in their work or do peer marking in class.
+Then, in a future lesson, the intermediates give multiple-choice questions, and the beginners do the fill-in-the-blanks.
+Finally, the teacher only has to provide the advanced students with one or two thought-provoking questions to discuss.

 If there is time, the lesson can close with a whole group activity.
-Games that allow for players to use language at their own comfort level are great for this.
-With larger groups like this team games and relay games are especially fun.
+Games that allow players to use language at their comfort level are great for this.
+The classroom vocabulary game Relay Race is ideal for this.